willpatterson/HOPSTACK/README.rst

 1. Subway systems provide a rough metaphor for software pipelining, providing easy names for features and concepts
 2. The LA subway is an ambitious project, is incomplete, and has low rider-ship -- all parrallel with the LASubway software suite in its current state.

+**General Goals of LASubway:**

+- Remove programming from software pipelining
+- Provide a simple interface and tools working with software pipelines
+- Create a standard for modular, container-like software pipelines (metros) that run everywhere on Unix-like platforms

 Planned Features of LASubway:

 - Tools to create, execute and document standardized, recusively modular software pipelines (metros)